 You can browse the contents of your database by typing

-h2-browser at the play console.
+h2-browser at the sbt shell.
 An SQL browser will run in your web browser.

 More H2 documentation is available from their web site.